Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Some people with colorectal cancer (or other problems) may need to have a type of surgery called a colostomy, which changes the way wastes leave the body.
-Living with a colostomy can be a major change, but knowing what to expect and how to deal with it can help you adjust to it.
+Some people with colorectal cancer or other problems may need to have a colostomy.
+This is a change to the way food wastes leave the body.
+Stool exits through a new opening into a pouch that you change as needed.
+Living with a colostomy can be a major change.
+But knowing what to expect and how to deal with it can help you adjust to it.

 The colon is the part of the large intestine that goes from the small intestine to the rectum.
 Food enters the colon from the small intestine.
 The remaining nutrients and water are absorbed by the colon as the food passes through it.
 Then the waste is stored as stool in the rectum until it can be passed out of the body.

 Ascending colon.
 This part goes up the right side of your abdomen.
 It’s the part of the colon where the food enters from the small intestine.

 Transverse colon.
 This part runs across the upper part of your abdomen.